Water Sample Analysis

 In person - Direct delivery of the sample to the laboratory

-• If the sample is delivered directly to the laboratory by the submitter, complete the following fields in the “For Regulated Drinking Water or Legal Samples” section of the requisition:
+• Complete the following fields in the “For Regulated Drinking Water or Legal Samples” section of the requisition:

 The exception is O. Reg.
-319/08 small drinking water systems that supply Ontario Parks; routine compliance samples are analyzed by the PHO Laboratory.
+319/08 small drinking water systems that supply Ontario Parks; routine compliance samples are analyzed by the PHO’s laboratory.

-Boards of health may sample regulated drinking water systems as part of an audit; however, they should refrain from routine monitoring of these drinking water systems.
+Public health inspectors may sample regulated drinking water systems as part of an audit these are considered audit samples.
+Routine monitoring of these drinking water systems by Board of Health staff is not recommended.

 Drinking Water Sample Hold Time